lupyuen/lupyuen.github.io/src/uboot.md

 [(See the Build Log)](https://gist.github.com/lupyuen/2c5db82c3103f52ed7ca99804f9220c1)

-(On an old MacBook Pro 2012, NuttX builds in 2 minutes)
+On an old MacBook Pro 2012, NuttX builds in 2 minutes.

+## Output Files

 The NuttX Output Files may be found here...